 We've talked before on The Scope about the recommendation that women limit their caffeine intake to less than 200 milligrams per day.
 Now that would be about two small cups like the cups that your mother used to put coffee in, or one 12-ounce cup.
 Not the extra grande or supersized cups of coffee, or cans, or Coke cans of caffeinated soda.
 The reasons for this recommendation come from the Scandinavian studies that are very large and can follow moms, babies, and dads of babies.

 Caffeine's Impact on Pregnancy

-There's a suggestion that consuming more than 200 milligrams of caffeine per day slightly increases the risk of miscarriage, and consuming large amounts of caffeine or caffeinated beverages, that's usually coffee in Sweden and Norway, can restrict growth of fetuses in development.
+There's a suggestion that consuming more than 200 milligrams of caffeine per day slightly increases the risk of miscarriage, and consuming large amounts of caffeine or caffeinated beverages, that's usually coffee in Sweden and Norway, can restrict the growth of fetuses in development.
 This suggests that large amounts of caffeine may be a stressor in pregnancy.
-And we have evidence that babies that are stressed in the uterus are more likely to have health problems as children and adults.
+We have evidence that babies who are stressed in the uterus are more likely to have health problems as children and adults.
 One of those problems is being overweight.

 Now, that isn't a lot, significantly less than one pound, but it shifts the curve of weight so that slightly more kids were overweight in the high-exposure to caffeine group.
 To say that another way, for any one child the differences would be small, but it would be significant for a population of children.